gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 ## Things to know before opening a PR

-We typically recommend [opening an issue](/contributing/how-to-file-an-issue/) before a pull request if there isn't already an issue for the problem you'd like to solve.
+We typically recommend [opening an issue](/contributing/how-to-file-an-issue/) before a pull request, if there isn't already one for the problem you'd like to solve.
 This helps facilitate a discussion before deciding on an implementation.

 For some changes, such as typo fixes or broken links, it may be appropriate to open a small PR by itself.